Skip to main content

 • Let them speak without interruption.
 Try not to fix their problems or provide counselling.

 • Ask if they have a suicide plan.
 People are usually at higher risk if they have a specific plan.
+This may include how or when they plan to act on the suicidal thoughts.

-If your child or youth does not want to talk to a mental health professional, let them know why it’s important and tell them in a caring way that you need to do so regardless.
-“I hear that you don’t think you need to talk with a professional, however, it’s really important so I can help support you better, and so we’re not alone in this.
+If they do not want to talk to a mental health professional, let them know why it’s important and tell them in a caring way that you would like them to consider.
+For example: “I hear that you don’t think you need to talk with a professional, however, I want to make sure that you have the best support possible.
 It really matters.”

-Stay with your child or youth if they are feeling unsafe.
-If they have a safety plan, review the strategies for keeping safe with them.
+Stay with your child if they are feeling unsafe.
+If they have a safety plan, review the strategies for staying safe with them.

 What can be done about suicidal thoughts and behaviours?